Sety-project/pylibs/README.md

 - SignalEngine: computes derived data from venue_api and/or externally generated client orders.
 ## 6. ux
-A telegram bot to operate the trading bots.
+A telegram bot to operate the trading bots, and jupyter notebook to display backetest, pnl, latency..